Loading content

 Answers to frequently asked questions about the Modern Slavery and Human Rights Policy and Evidence Centre.

-The Modern Slavery PEC responds to the challenge identified by the former UK Prime Minister, Rt Hon Theresa May, in her speech to the International Labour Organisation in Geneva: the urgent need to accelerate global progress in overcoming the increasingly urgent problem of modern slavery.
+The Modern Slavery PEC responds to urgent need to accelerate global progress in addressing modern slavery.
 While progress has been made, much work is left to do.
 This challenge affects every country, including developed economies, as recent high profile examples in the UK demonstrate.

 Modern slavery is a human rights issue and the Modern Slavery PEC takes a human rights-based approach to addressing modern slavery.
 That means putting the needs and interests of the people who are or might become affected by modern slavery at the heart of legal and policy responses.